quijotez/Textractor-PasteToLocalhost/README.md

 You should be able to see the page under localhost:3000.
 If you want to see the page from other device than the one you're running it on, use your private IP (For example 192.168.1.3:3000)

-There's also a better way to do this (using Qt5 Network instead of Node.js), so you might try and do that
+There's also a better way to code this (using Qt5 Network instead of Node.js), so you might try and do that